 Many small cities and towns are nestled in the rolling hills of Tuscany so the scenery is out of this world from any viewpoint.
 Aside from the countryside wineries and old Roman cities, Tuscany also offers some beautiful coastline and even islands.
 This region offers a bit of everything so I would definitely recommend renting a car and exploring all the corners of this land!

-Bella Roma is a phrase nearly everyone in the world has heard at some point and it holds its meaning, “beautiful Rome.”
-It is Italy’s largest city and still houses the Italian seat of government.
-The magic of Rome comes from the stark contrasts of old ruins of the Roman empire and new technological developments.
-It is a city that will continuously amaze you throughout your time there.
+Bella Roma is a phrase nearly everyone in the world has heard at some point and it means “beautiful Rome.”
+Rome is Italy’s largest city and it houses the Italian government.
+The beauty of Rome comes from the stark contrast between the ancient ruins of the Roman empire and the modern buildings and palaces.
+It is a city that will never cease to amaze you.

-Whether it’s the food, the scenery, the music, the wine, the people, anything – Bella Roma is the only phrase that encompasses all of this capital city.
-Catholic or not, St. Peter’s Basilica and the Vatican museum are must sees.
-Vatican City, within Rome, is a separate city within Rome, and is home to the Pope.
-It’s also true what they say, the driving in Rome is a bit hectic, as is the city in general.
-So be careful crossing streets and don’t take a taxi if you’re prone to getting carsick.
+Whether it’s the food, the scenery, the music, the wine, or the people – Bella Roma is the only phrase that can describe this capital city.
+Whether you are Catholic or not, St. Peter’s Basilica and the Vatican museum are must-visits of Italy.
+Vatican City is a separate city within Rome, and is home to the Pope.
+Also, driving in Rome is a bit hectic, as is the city in general.
+So be careful when crossing streets and don’t take a taxi if you get easily carsick.

-If you like pizza (and really, who doesn’t like pizza?), Naples is the perfect place for you.
-Aside from the pizza, many main dishes in the Italian food culture originated here.
-So, naturally, they take food very seriously!
-This large city has all you could ask for from the food to shopping to fun bars/clubs, the list goes on.
-Many say it’s dirty and dangerous but which city doesn’t have it’s areas?
-Naples is a beauty amongst Italy’s list of metropolitan cities and is absolutely worth the trip.
-Besides, I know I already had you booking your tickets when I started with pizza!
+If you like pizza (and really, who doesn’t like pizza?), then Naples is the perfect place for you.
+Aside from pizza, many other important Italian dishes originated here.
+So, naturally, the people of Naples take food very seriously!
+This large city has all you could ask for, from food to shopping and to fun bars/clubs.
+Many say it’s dirty and dangerous but which city doesn’t have bad areas?
+Naples is a beauty among Italy’s metropolitan cities and is absolutely worth the trip.
+Besides, I know I already had you booking your tickets when I mentioned the pizza!

-A bit south of Naples, will bring you to Pompei.
-Doing both in the same trip is probably a good use of time since they’re very close together.
-This famous city was buried under around 6 meters of volcanic ash; that’s around 20 feet!
-It buried not only the city but many of its inhabitants at the time about 79 AD.
-They are still excavating parts of the Roman city today.
-Be an ancient Roman for a day and visit Pompeii, wandering around old Roman streets of businesses, bakeries, and more.
-It will be well worth at least a day trip from Naples during you stay!
+A bit south of Naples is Pompei.
+Visiting both during the same trip is probably a good use of your time since they’re very close to each other.
+This famous city was buried under about 6 meters of volcanic ash; that’s 20 feet!
+The eruption of Mount Vesuvius in 79 AD buried not only the city but many of its inhabitants as well and they are still excavating parts of the Roman city today.
+Be an ancient Roman for a day and visit Pompei; wander around old Roman streets and visit ancient businesses, bakeries, and more.
+It is well worth to take a day trip from Naples to visit Pompei!

-Starting from Sorrento and ending in the town of Vietri sul Mare, this 30 mile section land will blow you away at every turn.
-The plazas and glamorous villas are among small villages and pebbled beaches; there’s plenty of variety and an abundance of beauty throughout each stop of the Amalfi coast.
+Starting from Sorrento and ending in the town of Vietri sul Mare, this 30 mile section of land will amaze you.
+There are glamorous villas near small villages and pebbled beaches; there’s plenty of variety and an abundance of beauty throughout all of the Amalfi coast.

-Many think of Sicily as a separate entity from Italy.
+Many think of Sicily as separate from Italy.
 There’s Italy and then there is Sicily, the largest island of the country.
 It’s home to Mt.
-Etna, the tallest active volcano in Europe, and a variety of landscapes from mountainous cliffs to breathtaking beaches.
-One of the most incredible attractions in this island are the many ancient temples and ruins.
-From the Greek temple of Segesta to archeological museum in Palermo, there is no shortage of history and beautiful rumble to admire.
+Etna, the tallest active volcano in Europe, and it has a variety of landscapes from mountainous cliffs to breathtaking beaches.

-Taormina, another Sicilian town, is home to the second largest Greek theater and has the best view point for seeing everything.
+Taormina, another Sicilian town, is home to the second largest Greek theater and it also has a great view.
 From this town, you have a view of Mt.
-Etna, the sea, and a large area of ancient ruins.
+Etna, of the sea, and of a large area of ancient ruins.
 It’s a magnificent site.
-If you are taking the opportunity to go to Sicily, soak in each city you can.
-A tour by car may even be a good idea here as the island is small and drivable.
-Definitely worth the visit!